 Ruling Party clearly stated in their press conference their view on Banning Boycotts as it proves to be a huge economic loss for the nation.
 Opposition instead seemed happy in Boycotting Bans as doing so the economy can prosper further as it opens a greater variety of legally approved things to the common man (or penguin).

 The general public,and penguins, however, declared that they will be the happiest to “Ban Bans” and “Boycott Boycotts”.
 It is decided that very soon a meeting will be called in which the ruling party, the opposition, the general pubic and penguins will cast their votes in favour of Bans and Boycotts.

 Teachers however have suddenly been depressed by the erratic change of exam pattern by the exam board.
 They have openly shared their murderous feeling towards exam board.
-Not only would this reduce the number of possible question could be asked, it would give students the upper hand as they could ask for explanation for every word they wrote.
-Meanwhile a physics teacher from the Princesston University asked the exam board to explain how to explain Newtons Universal of Gravitation in 5 words, meanwhile, an English teacher from Oxenford University asked the exam board to write the summary of The Tempest by Shakespeare in 5 words.
+Not only would this reduce the number of possible question which could be asked, it would give students the upper hand as they could conjure up an explanation for every word they wrote making it difficult to deduct marks.
+A physics teacher from the Princesston University asked the exam board to explain how to explain Newtons Universal of Gravitation in 5 words, while, an English teacher from Oxenford University asked the exam board to write the summary of The Tempest by Shakespeare in 5 words.
 Exam board, is presently mad with pressure of answering in 5 words, but they said that no matter how hard the situations turn out to be they would try to SAVE PAPER till their last breath.

 They have even formulated a law saying, “Answer > 5 = jail” which meant any answer with more than five words could land the ANSWERER in jail.